Read Time: 3 minutes

 So, where does that leave exhibition designers and experience designers?
 In recent years, some adventurous museums have incorporated AR technology into exhibitions.
 Young mentions one prominent example at Singapore’s ArtScience Museum: Venture into the Wild: An Immersive Virtual Adventure.
 This permanent “exhibition” uses Lenovo hardware and Google software to take visitors on a journey through the South Asian rainforests.
 Screen technology (a tablet) is used, but the experience begins to show visitors the potential for turning a museum’s public spaces into 3-D adventures.

 “That is exactly the future.
-You can fill an empty space with markers, integrate AR, and then have that space come to life,” says Young.
-“Imagine that within five years, the tablet is now a small pair of glasses … anyone wearing them can step inside a blank space, and suddenly experience wonders coming to life in front of their eyes, in full 3-dimensions.”
+You can take any environment, integrate AR, and then have that space come to life,” says Young.
+“Imagine that within five years, the tablet is now a small pair of glasses … anyone wearing them can be in that space and suddenly experience wonders and information coming to life in front of their eyes, in full 3-dimensions.”

 Register for Jackson Young's Xlab presentation to learn more!